Hoppin' John

 - Remove from heat and let rest, covered, another 10 minutes.
 Fluff with a fork and serve with bottled hot sauce for seasoning.

-Hoppin' John Variations
+Hoppin’ John Notes and Variations

-- Vegetarian Version: Use 2 to 3 tablespoons of vegetable oil in place of the salt pork and eliminate the ham hock.
+- Vegetarian version: Use 2 to 3 tablespoons of vegetable oil in place of the salt pork and eliminate the ham hock.

 - Many recipes call for chopped bacon instead of salt pork.